cypress-io/cypress-documentation/content/guides/tooling/plugins-guide.md

 There are two ways to use a plugin in Cypress:

-1. As of Cypress CFG_VERSION, you will need to add your plugin to the the [`setupNodeEvents`](/guides/references/configuration#setupNodeEvents) function in the [Cypress configuration](/guides/references/configuration).
+1. As of Cypress version 10.0.0, you will need to add your plugin to the [`setupNodeEvents`](/guides/references/configuration#setupNodeEvents) function in the [Cypress configuration](/guides/references/configuration).
 2. If you're using an older version of Cypress, you can add your plugin to the